ilanolkies/ilanolkies.github.io/_posts/2020-03-23-Hello-world-to-descentralized-applications.md

     };
     ```

-    Create a `.secret` file with a 12 wrods mnemonic phrase.
+    Create a `.secret` file with a 12 word mnemonic phrase.
 This is the private key that will sign deployment transactions.
 You can generate one [here](https://iancoleman.io/bip39/).
 Don't use this for productive environments.

     ```
     hero option vessel shy reject project extra undo alien general cactus sausage